-Ideally the app will help you get Rich Snippets, which would lead to better looking search results, which would lead to more visitors clicking your result, which would lead to more traffic, and possibly more sales.
+Ideally, the app will help you get Rich Results, which would lead to better-looking search results, which would lead to more visitors clicking your result, which would lead to more traffic and possibly more sales.

 For this third result, you want to see how your organic traffic has changed.

 A good place to check is your Google Analytics account and look at your Acquisition section to find the organic traffic.
 There are infinite numbers of things that will impact organic traffic but you might be able to spot a trend.
-Since Google’s Rich Snippets are delayed, you’ll want to start looking at the traffic 5 or 6 weeks after you installed.
+Since Google’s Rich Results are delayed, you’ll want to start looking at the traffic 5 or 6 weeks after you installed JSON-LD for SEO.

-Rich Snippets won’t impact your ranking but because they are more visual than regular results, you should be able to see an increase in the level of traffic and click-through rate.
+Rich Results won’t impact your ranking but because they are more visual than regular results, you should be able to see an increase in the level of traffic and click-through rate.

 You’ll want to look at a bunch of different keywords that correspond to your products to get a complete picture of your changes over time.
 Also, the click-through data on this report will show you things you can’t find anywhere else.

 5. Finally another place you can look at is your store’s overall conversion rate.
 Ideally you’ll want to use a tool like Google Analytics or Shopify’s Analytics where you can see the traffic source but if you can’t, you’ll just want to take what you see with a grain of salt.

 Ideally you’ll see an increase in the conversion rate for organic traffic.
 That will be because search engine visitors who saw your products in Google along with the price, availability, and reviews would visit knowing more about your product than your regular site visitor.

 Your average order size is indifferent to Rich Snippets.

 Those five places are how you could measure the effectiveness of JSON-LD for SEO in your Shopify store.
 I started with the easier options at the top so you can budget your time accordingly.